SJL-Instruments/GigaWave-SDK/README.md

 Acquisition can be significantly sped up by skipping this step (pass `calibrate_timebase = False`).

 If this option is used, it is the user's responsibility to calibrate the timebase on a regular basis.
-The required calibration frequency will depend on the precision required for the application, and will decrease as the scope's temperature stabilizes.
+The required calibration frequency will vary depending on the application, and will decrease as the scope's temperature stabilizes.